hansdejongehv/TSUSB/README.md

 Benefits: when having a set of off-line PCs, it is an easy way to quickly update e.g. training material.

 ## TSUSB-Clean
-This program runs generally after a workshop on a single PC to move the designs from the stick to a folder for later reference.
-The USB stick is emptied.
+This program runs generally after a workshop on a single PC to move the designs from the sticks to a folder for later reference.
+The USB stick is emptied, i.e. the TurtleStitch related files are taken off.
-Or run it during the workshop when you run out of blank USB sticks.
-Inser the stick, wait for the copy to happen and remove the already ejected stick.
+You can also run it during the workshop when you run out of blank USB sticks.
+Insert the stick, wait for the copy to happen and remove the already ejected stick.
 You can also annotate the design in case you want.
 Annotated designs are copied to a different folder in order to quickly find them back.

 ## TSUSB-Import